-On 14th September the actor Chris Langham is sentenced to 10 months in prison for downloading child pronography.
+On 14th September the actor Chris Langham is sentenced to 10 months in prison for downloading child pornography.

 Colin McRae, Britain's first world rally champion, is killed in a helicopter accident on 15th September, aged 39.

-On 16th September 88 passengers aboard an One-Two-Go Airlines' flight from Bangkok die when the plane crashes on landing at Phuket airport in south-west Thailand.
+On 16th September 85 passengers and five crew aboard an One-Two-Go Airlines' flight from Bangkok die when the plane crashes on landing at Phuket Airport in south-west Thailand.

 Mime artist Marcel Marceau dies in Paris on 22nd September, aged 84.